Evander Holyfield vs. Michael Moorer: The fight

 In the second round, Moorer was in control of the fight until Holyfield caught him with a left hook that dropped Moorer to the canvas.
-Moorer beat the count of referee Mills Lane and wasn't badly hurt.
-Moorer would open up a cut over Holyfield's left eye in round five and throughout the bout caused problems for the champion with an accurate right jab and sharp left hooks.
-Moorer would land more than 100 more punches than Holyfield during the bout.
+Moorer beat the count of referee Mills Lane and was able to continue.
+Moorer would open up a cut over Holyfield's left eye in round five which troubled the champion throughout the bout, leaving him susceptible to Moorer's accurate right jab and sharp left hooks.
+Moorer would land more than 100 more punches than Holyfield during the bout, most of them jabs.

 In a shocking upset, Moorer would defeat Holyfield via majority decision with judges Jerry Roth and Chuck Giampa giving Moorer the victory by the scores of 115–114 and 116–112 respectively, while Dalby Shirley scored the fight even at 114–114.

-HBO's unofficial scorer Harold Lederman scored the fight 114-113 for Holyfield.
-Ed Schuyler Jr. of the Associated Press scored the fight 118-111 for Moorer.
+HBO's unofficial scorer Harold Lederman scored the fight 114-113 for Holyfield while the Chicago Tribune also had the bout for the defending champion, 117-111.
+Ed Schuyler Jr. of the Associated Press scored the fight 118-111 for Moorer, making him the first southpaw to ever win a world heavyweight title.

+Scoring of the Knockdown in the 2nd Round

-Though earning a knockdown would usually result in a round win for the fighter, judge Roth scored the second round even at 10–10 instead of 10–9 which would have made the fight a majority draw in which Holyfield would have kept his titles.
+Though earning a knockdown during a fight would usually result in a round win for the fighter, plus one point, Judge Roth scored the second round even at 10–10 instead of 10–8, which would have made the fight a majority decision for the unified champion, or 10-9, which would result in a split draw by which Holyfield would have kept his titles.
 Holyfield's manager Shelly Finkel would protest the round, but the decision was upheld.

-Moorer's victory made him the first southpaw to ever win a world heavyweight title.
+The Association of Boxing Commissions later amended their rules to make it mandatory for judges to score a round 10-8 following a knockdown "unless there is an unquestionable, outstanding domination from the boxer that was knocked down," at which point the round can be scored 10-9 for the fighter who knocked down their opponent.
+A 10-10 round is no longer permitted following a knockdown.